Algorithmic correspondence and analytic rules: The algorithm

 \section{The algorithm \Algname}

 In this section, we describe the algorithm MASSA.
-The steps (i)-(iv) generate the analytic labelled rule $r$ associated with the input modal formula $\varphi$.
+The steps (i)-(iv) generate the analytic labelled rule $r$ associated with the input formula $\varphi$.
 Step (v) describes how to read off the geometric implication from the rule $r$.
+It is advised to read this section in parallel with Section \ref{sec: examples_MASSA}, where some useful examples are illustrated.

+\begin{notation} To work properly, the algorithm \Algname must have as input formulas that do not contain $\wedge$ connectives (resp.~$\vee$) with positive polarity (resp.~negative) in its Skeleton.
+Accordingly, from now on we will assume without loss of generality that any formula given as input to \Algname has been properly preprocessed as explained in Lemma \ref{lemma: reduction to definite}. \end{notation}